Our Future Path! A plan for a better world!

 Our governments provide many important services that could not be done as efficiently, as cheaply nor as fairly by the private sector.
 The most important of these is to protect us from foreign nations, terrorists, criminals and nature.
 Other important government functions include providing us with a fair and equitable economic environment, and with helping us to prosper within that economic environment.

 In the short term, our governments may run surpluses or deficits.
-However, over the long term, the money being spent by our governments needs to closely match the money being collected.
+However, in the long term, the money being spent by our governments needs to closely match the money being collected.
 Otherwise, the interest on our debt or the higher taxes will put a strain on our economy, which will impact our standard of living.

 Government Finance Content

-In the following sections, I will discuss some of the issues surrounding our governments' spending and taxing decisions, and what I believe we need to do in order to ensure that our tax dollars are being collected fairly and are being spent wisely.
+In the following sections, I will discuss some of the issues surrounding our governments' spending and taxing decisions, and what I believe we need to do to ensure that our tax dollars are being collected fairly and are being spent wisely.

 Next Section